messlem99/EVBatteryBalancing/README.md

 # Active Cell Balancing in Batteries Under Dynamic Driving Conditions

 This repository provides an advanced simulation environment for active battery cell balancing using a reinforcement learning framework.
-It implements a custom Gymnasium environment that models the dynamics of a lithium-ion battery pack, focusing on energy transfer between adjacent cells to achieve optimal state-of-charge (SOC) balance.
+It implements a custom Gymnasium environment that models the dynamics of a lithium-ion battery pack, focusing on energy transfer between adjacent cells to achieve optimal voltage and state-of-charge (SOC) balance.

 ## Table of Contents
 - [Features](#features)